Alies-34/KeyLogger-Using-Powershell/README.md

 Key Things --

+IMPORTANT!!!
+Close windows defender and antiviruses to make it work.
+I never tried to hide this from AV.
+Remember, THIS IS NOT A VIRUS

 This is a basic project done under one hour.
 It works flawlessly.
 This is just a prototype.
 It will not be hidden, and create logs file inside Desktop, for easier visibility.

 This is made for educational purposes.
 I have no intentions on hacking or stealing someone's account, and I am not responsible with these activities using this app